-A hotkey feature to open the clipboard history has been available in Diodon since its very first version and is a major part of its usability.
+A hotkey feature to open the clipboard history has been available in Diodon since its very first release and is a major part of its usability.
 Unfortunately this hotkey has not always worked as expected, causing issues on certain desktop environments or stopped working altogether caused by regressions of updated libraries.
-Furthermore did customization of the hotkey not always work like when using Symbols or sometimes even the order how the keys were pressed mattered.
-All in all has this feature not been very stable.
+Furthermore, customization of the hotkey did not always work such as using Symbols.
+Sometimes even the order how the keys were pressed mattered.
+All in all this feature has not been very stable.
 The main underlying problem for this is that there is no standard across desktop environments to register global hotkeys.

 For GNOME/Unity this can be done by opening Keyboard app through the Dash/Activities overview.
 There you go to Shortcuts -> Custom Shortcuts and add a new one with the name “Diodon” and command “/usr/bin/diodon”.
 Afterwards assign your preferred hotkey and you are done.

-We believe though the additional stability in the hotkey feature it makes up for this one-time manual step.
-Also we are working together with upstream of the different DEs so hopefully in future versions of Diodon this custom shortcut registration can also be done automatically during package installation again.
+We believe though the additional stability in the hotkey feature makes up for this one-time manual step.

 If you have any questions or concerns about this change leave a comment – feedback is always appreciated.
 And if you actually know a way how an application could register a custom shortcut during installation best have a look at this question.